 What Are Variables in C#?

 Variables are specific names given to locations in the memory for storing and dealing with data.
-Values of a variable can be changed or reused as many times as possible.
+The values of a variable can be changed or reused as many times as possible.
 Every variable name has a specific type that resolves the size and layout of memory the variable will hold as well as the range of values that variable within your program can hold.
-Also, programmers can determine what type of operations that variable can be applied for.
+Also, programmers can determine which variables can be applied to which type of operation.